A Normal Amount of Rage: Writing

-Jennifer Walters' origin as She-Hulk is similar to her origin in the comics, in both cases caused by cousin Bruce Banner's blood.
+Jennifer Walters' origin story as She-Hulk is similar to her origin in the comics, in both cases caused by cousin Bruce Banner / Hulk's blood.
 Marvel Studios did not want a mob hit to be used in her origin, as it had been in the comics.
 Gao also felt that Banner in the Marvel Cinematic Universe (MCU) had been tortured by being the Hulk, and that he would not willingly choose to put that curse on someone else by deliberately giving her a blood transfusion.
 Gao wanted to get to the origin story quickly and not spend a whole episode "setting something up", so by having Walters being in a car accident with Banner and be accidentally contaminated by his blood, Gao felt that it took "a lot of the pressure off of the guilt that Bruce would feel having given this to Jennifer".
 The car accident occurs due to the appearance of a Sakaaran spaceship looking for Banner; Banner's response to its appearance is resolved in the next episode.
 Gao felt the scene with the woman helping Walters' in the bar bathroom following the car crash was the "single most important scene" to the episode, because it showed how a women's bathroom "is the most safe, protective, and supportive environment" and women are willing to help each other in there, even if they are depicted as "catty and bitchy" outside it.
-Gao noted the scene had almost been removed from the episode because "a lot of people didn’t understand it".
+Gao noted the scene had almost been removed from the episode because "a lot of people didn't understand it".

 When originally working on the series' scripts in the writers' room, the plot revolving around Walters' origin was in the fourth episode of the series.
 Gao wanted the series to start "in situ" so the audience could have a few episodes to get to know the character and her reluctance in her life after her accident, with the backstory in the fourth episode giving context to what was previously seen.
 However, as the series began production, this material was pushed to the eighth episode of the series, which was the result of "a lot of discussion".
 Finally, while in post-production, the Marvel Studios executives wanted to move Walters' origin to the first episode because they were finding from test screenings that the audience wanted to know more about the character sooner.
 Gao was resistant to this change because she had taken for granted that the average viewer would have been able to know and understand the character going into the series at a similar level as her.
 She ultimately was happy with the outcome, but wished she had been able to design the episode to accommodate the origin from the start.